 British Romanticism, especially the Shelleys; ecocriticism.

-British Romanticism, digital humanities, interactive technology and pedagogy
+British Romanticism, digital scholarship, interactive technology and pedagogy, academic libraries

 British Romanticism, Victorian Studies, Gender Studies, Lacanian Theory